Wednesday, May 21, 2025

 Coworking spaces and Coliving in Sri Lanka

-If you are looking for more laid-back surroundings, head to Mirissa or Weligama as these beach areas are popular among travelers and surfers.
+As far as coworking spaces are concerned, most of the best spaces and cafes are located in Colombo.
+If you are looking for more laid-back surroundings, head to Weligama as these beach areas are popular among nomads, travelers and surfers.
 As reliable wifi is hard to come by, we recommend visiting Outpost Weligama

 Its beachfront spot in Weligama has large A/C coworking spaces, an onsite cafe, a rooftop restaurant with a bar, plus sea view rooms to stay in.